How Do You Successfully Treat Hydrogen Sulfide SIBO? (2023)

 Use code ‘alexmanos10″ to get 10% off your supplements at Healthpath.

-• Molybdenum – some people do genuinely see significant improvement in their symptoms (particularly diarrhoea) within 24-48 hours of supplementing molybdenum.
+Some people do genuinely see significant improvement in their symptoms (particularly diarrhoea) within 24-48 hours of supplementing molybdenum.
+Molybdenum supports the metabolism of sulfur via the transulfuration pathway.

 Anecdotally I have found prebiotics to be very helpful to treat hydrogen sulfide SIBO.
 PHGG and GOS are the ones I recommend most frequently as they are generally better tolerated that prebiotics like FOS and inulin.